DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Experiments

-\paragraph{Comparison with I-JEPA.} As shown in \Cref{fig:discrimination}, I-JEPA produces relatively diffuse attention patterns and rectangular target masks, often covering multiple unrelated and overlapped areas.
-In contrast, \ours~generates compact, semantically meaningful regions with order, progressively focusing on the most discriminative parts of an object (\emph{e.g.}, the bird's beak and forehead), leading to a clearer region correspondence and improved interpretability.
+As shown in \Cref{fig:discrimination}, I-JEPA yields relatively diffuse attention maps and rectangular target masks that often cover multiple, partially overlapping regions.
+In contrast, \ours~produces compact, semantically meaningful regions ordered by discriminativeness, progressively focusing on key object parts (e.g., the bird’s beak and forehead) and yielding clearer region correspondences and more interpretable predictions.

-\paragraph{Evolution during Pre-training.} \Cref{fig:patch_cluster} visualizes how patch-level clustering in the learned representation space evolves as pre-training progresses.
-This reflects how \ours’s representations self-organize during pre-training, where patches with similar semantics gradually become closer, even under a fully unsupervised setting.
-As pre-training progresses, from early stages to later ones, the initially fragmented and noisy groupings gradually evolve into coherent, object-aligned clusters.
-This emergent behavior indicates that \ours~explicitly captures fine-grained semantic structure through its attention-guided learning dynamics, without requiring any supervision or external constraints.